- Advanced Short Range Air to Air Missile (ASRAAM)

 France’s Aster programme is led by the DGA, with the support of OCCAR (Organisation Conjointe de Coopération en matière d’Armement), the European intergovernmental organization for joint armament cooperation.

-For quite some time, the UK, Italy and France have cooperated on ground and naval air defence systems based on the Aster missile.
+For quite some time, the UK, Italy and France have cooperated on the ground and naval air defence systems based on the Aster missile.
 This cooperation was reaffirmed by the signing of a Memorandum of Understanding by the three nations on December 11, 2015

 This upgrade, which includes a new Ka-band seeker from Thales and various software improvements, will allow the Aster missile to engage short-range ballistic missiles (1,000km range) and some flight segments of medium-range ballistic missiles.
 First deliveries are planned to commence in 2023.